AEW Winter Is Coming: History

-The fifth Winter Is Coming will be held as the December 11, 13, and 14, 2024, episodes of Dynamite, Rampage, and Collision, respectively, The Dynamite episode took place live on December 11 at the T-Mobile Center in Kansas City, Missouri, airing on TBS.
+The fifth Winter Is Coming was held as the December 11, 13, and 14, 2024, episodes of Dynamite, Rampage, and Collision, respectively, The Dynamite episode took place live on December 11 at the T-Mobile Center in Kansas City, Missouri, airing on TBS.
 Rampage was taped on December 11 after Dynamites live broadcast and aired on tape delay on December 13 on TNT, while Collision was taped on December 12 at Chaifetz Arena in St. Louis, Missouri and aired on tape delay on December 14, also on TNT.
 This marked the first Winter Is Coming to be held outside of Texas since the original 2020 event.

+The sixth Winter Is Coming was held as the December 10 and 13, 2025, episodes of Dynamite and Collision, respectively.
+The Dynamite episode took place live at the Gateway Center Arena in College Park, Georgia, simulcast on TBS and HBO Max.
+The Collision episode was held live at Utilita Arena in Cardiff, Wales, United Kingdom on December 13, simulcast on TNT and HBO Max.
+This marked the first Winter Is Coming special to be held outside the United States and also reduced it to a two-part special as the prior two years had aired in three parts including Rampage, which was canceled at the end of 2024.
+This also marked the first Winter Is Coming to stream on HBO Max, following AEW's updated broadcast deal with WBD that began earlier that year in January.
+The Dynamite broadcast also saw the crowning of the inaugural AEW Women's World Tag Team Champions, won by The Babes of Wrath (Willow Nightingale and Harley Cameron).